Rudd-O/wol-monitor/README.md

 the socket above (after connecting to the socket, of course), and then react accordingly.

+## Clients

+Your client should:

+1. `connect()` to `/run/wol-monitor/wol-bus`.
+2. `read()` one byte, in a loop, reacting when the `read()` returns one byte.
+3. reconnect to the bus if the bus goes away (`wol-monitor` was restarted).

+There is a demo client in `src/kodi-wol-starter` which, really roughly, attempts to run Kodi if it isn't running when you send a WOL packet.
+This client is not installed when you run `make install`.

 ## Security

 For security reasons, this program creates the socket as UNIX user `root`